Koolin Balit: strategic directions

 - cultural responsiveness.

-Koolin Balit builds on a number of national partnership agreements to work with Aboriginal communities to reduce disadvantage and close the gap in health and other outcomes.
-It also builds on the Victorian Health Priorities Framework 2012–2022.
-Broader, whole-of-government strategies are outlined in the Victorian Indigenous Affairs Framework.
+Koolin Balit builds on the Victorian Health Priorities Framework 2012-2022.
+Broader, whole-of-government strategies are outlined in the Victorian Aboriginal Affairs Framework 2013-2018.

-Copies of Koolin Balit can be obtained from the Department of Health by contacting the Aboriginal Health Branch.
+Copies of Koolin Balit: Victorian Government Strategic Directions for Aboriginal Health 2012-2022 can be obtained from the Department of Health by contacting the Aboriginal Health Branch.

 Phone: (61 3) 9096 8212